Ubuntu 26.04 on the Dell XPS 13 9350: TPM, Snap, and the Return of LUKS

 24.04: Certified but Broken

 This laptop is Ubuntu certified for 24.04 LTS.
-That certification gave me confidence going in, but the reality was dire.
+That certification gave me confidence going in, but in reality missed the mark.
 The Intel IPU6/7 camera would work once per boot.
 Any subsequent use in the same session turned the video feed white.
 A reboot would give you one more shot, then white again on re-use.

 First Attempt: TPM-backed Encryption and Snap